Disentangling Uncertainty in Machine Translation Evaluation: Experiments

 We follow \citet{glushkova-etal-2021-uncertainty} and use \textsc{Comet} (v1.0) as the underlying architecture for our MT evaluation models, trained on the data from the WMT17-WMT19 metrics shared task \cite{freitag2021results}.
 We consider two types of human judgments: direct assessments (DA) and multi-dimensional quality metric scores (MQM).

 \paragraph{Experiments on DA scores}

-We create a test partition with 20\% of the WMT20 data (32,173 triplets) \footnote{We ensure that triplets with the same source sentence do not appear in the other sets so that these sets are disjoint.
-All sets are balanced with respect to the percentage of source segments available from each language pair.
-The splits are available at the github repository.}.
-All single-step models are trained on the data from the WMT17-WMT19 metrics shared task (WMT1719) and use the remaining 80\% of WMT20 as a development set for calibration.
-For DUP models, WMT1719 is used to train the first step model $\mathcal{M}_\mathrm{Q}$ and the 80\% split of WMT20 is used as follows: 70\% to train DUP's second step model $\mathcal{M}_\mathrm{E}$ and 10\% as development set.
-The data encompasses 16 language pairs (per language results listed in Tables ~\ref{tab:da_notqe_enxx}--\ref{tab:da_notqe_xxen} in App.~\ref{sec:app_da_experiments}), which we aggregate into two groups, \textsc{En-Xx} (out-of-English) and \textsc{Xx-En} (into-English).
-We report results for each group, as well as the balanced average across all language pairs (\textsc{Avg}).
+We evaluate our models using 5-fold cross validation on the WMT20 dataset.\footnote{We ensure that triplets from the same document appear all in a single fold so that all folds are disjoint.
+All folds are balanced with respect to the percentage of documents/source segments available for each language pair.} All single-step models are trained on the data from the WMT17-19 metrics shared task using the development folds (80\%) for calibration.
+For DUP models, WMT17-19 is used to train the first step model $\mathcal{M}_\mathrm{Q}$ and the development folds of WMT20 are used both for training the second step of the model $\mathcal{M}_\mathrm{E}$ and for calibration.
+The data encompasses 16 language pairs (per-language results listed in Tables ~\ref{tab:da_notqe_enxx}--\ref{tab:da_notqe_xxen} in Appendix~\ref{sec:app_da_experiments}), which we aggregate into two groups, \textsc{En-Xx} (out-of-English) and \textsc{Xx-En} (into-English).
+We report the balanced average across all language pairs (\textsc{Avg}).

 \paragraph{Experiments on MQM scores} We fine-tune all models on the entire WMT20 MQM dataset, which consists of MQM annotations for English-German (\textsc{En-De}) and Chinese-English (\textsc{Zh-En}).
-For DUP we finetune the $\mathcal{M}_\mathrm{E}$ model on WMT20.
+For DUP, we finetune the $\mathcal{M}_\mathrm{E}$ model on WMT20.
 For testing and calibration we use WMT21 metrics shared task dataset, which contains MQM annotations for the same language pairs, but also with an addition of English-Russian (\textsc{En-Ru}).
-We split the WMT21 MQM data into two halves, where 50\% is used as a development set for calibrating all models, and 50\% is used as the test set.
-We also provide the performance on the same WMT21 test set without any finetuning on MQM scores in the App.~\ref{sec:app_mqm_experiments}.
+We evaluate using 5-fold cross validation on the WMT21 MQM data as well, where the development folds are used for calibrating models for each language pair.
+We also provide the performance on WMT21 without any finetuning on MQM scores in Appendix~\ref{sec:app_mqm_experiments}.